-- Evidence of Financial Support - The Department of Homeland Security requires Alfred University to verify that a student planning to study in the United States on an F-1 or J-1 visa provide financial evidence documenting sufficient funds for their student careers.
-To verify evidence of financial support, please submit the following: - Alfred University Financial Statement with an official stamp from a notary or bank.
+Evidence of Financial Support

+The Department of Homeland Security requires Alfred University to verify that a student planning to study in the United States on an F-1 or J-1 visa provide financial evidence documenting sufficient funds for their student careers.
+To verify evidence of financial support, please submit the following:

+- 1. Alfred University Financial Statement with an official stamp from a notary or bank.
 This form must be completed by the student's sponsor. - An official letter from your sponsor's bank indicating sufficient funds (translated into English) or an official award from your government or other sponsoring organization indicating the terms of support. - Upon acceptance submit your \$300 (non-refundable) enrollment deposit by:

-May 1 - Fall Semester November 15 - Spring Semester

-After the enrollment deposit is received, Alfred University will prepare an I-20 to be sent to your mailing address listed on the application.
+June 20 - Fall Semester November 20 - Spring Semester After the enrollment deposit is received, Alfred University will prepare an I-20 to be sent to your mailing address listed on the application or digitally if permitted by federal mandate.
 An I-20 is required to apply for a student visa at the nearest U.S. Embassy or Consulate in your home country.
+Once the I-20 is received the student is expected to pay the SEVIS fee and proceed with their embassy/consulate F1 visa application.